CAIDA/libbgpstream/README.md

 section.

-Corsaro can be used both as a library and as a stand-alone application for processing any format of trace data that \a libtrace supports.
+Corsaro can be used both as a library and as a stand-alone application for processing any format of trace data that _libtrace_ supports.
 The Corsaro distribution also includes several other supporting tools for basic analysis of Corsaro output data.
 For information on using the Corsaro application and the other tools included, see the [Tools](http://www.caida.org/tools/measurement/corsaro/docs/tools.html) section.